 Nana insisted that, as Irish Christmas traditions went, you couldn't get better than The Bachelors.
 To this day, a big nostalgic lump gets stuck in my throat when I hear that wretched song (or anything else by the scrubbed up Brothers B) and imagine her, standing in front of the fire, skirt hitched up to warm the back of her thighs, singing along to 'Every time I hear a new-born baby cry....'

-So it is that 25th and 26th December are days when families the world over play out their own versions of what went before.
-But there is also a core of seasonal traditions that nearly all Irish families and/or communities observe to a greater or lesser extent.
+So it is that December 25th (and, in Ireland, the 26th - St Stephen's Day) are days when families the world over play out their own versions of what went before.
+But there is also a core of seasonal traditions that nearly all Irish families and their communities observe to a greater or lesser extent.

 It dates back to pre-Christianity and is generally regarded as the ancient version of spring-cleaning, carried out prior to the Winter Solstice when daylight hours shrink to just under seven and a half hours.
 With the arrival of Christianity the tradition was rebranded as a homely preparation for the arrival of Mary, Joseph and the new-born baby, Jesus.

 Some say that this whitewashing tradition continues in some rural areas.
 If it does, I don't know the family!
 Where it may survive in spirit is in the understandable desire to make the home clean and comfortable for family and friends who will visit during the holiday.